- Fee assured

 - 01622 620921

 Anaesthetists worked with

 Current NHS consultant posts held

 Consultant Gastroenterologist and Specialist Endoscopist, St Mark's Hospital, Harrow

 Honorary Senior Clinical Lecturer, Imperial College, London

-I enjoy spending time with my family and travel.
+I enjoy spending time with my family and when time allows reading, theatre, yoga and travel.

 MD Imperial College 2012